 A bit about me

 I am a Neurogenomicist who is trying to unravel how we see, smell and taste the world around us.
-To accomplish this I use advanced statistical genetic methods to reveal associations between the genome and the behavioral phenome of a model organism, the nematode Caenorhabditis elegans.
+To accomplish this I use statistical genetic methods to reveal associations between the genome and the behavioral phenome of a model organism, C. elegans.
 The goal is to reveal new genes important for sensing and responding to the environment.
-When I uncover new sensory genes, I then investigate their biological function in C. elegans and collaborate with human geneticists to assess their potential role in human sensory disorders.
-Currently, I am a Banting Postdoc at Simon Fraser University working with Dr. Michel Leroux.
+When we uncover new sensory genes we then investigate their biological function in C. elegans and collaborate with human geneticists to assess their potential role in human sensory disorders.

 This collaborative research works best in an open science framework and I strive to ensure all data and source code from my research is freely available to everyone.
-In addition to open access research, I participate in open science education and training as a Software Carpentry Instructor and Contributor, Mozilla Science Study Group organizer, and Quest University visiting tutor teaching Computation in the Physical Sciences.
+In addition to open access research, I participate in open science education and training as a Software Carpentry (http://software-carpentry.org/) Instructor, Contributor and Mentor.

 My up-to-date curriculum vitae can be found here.